 Every now and then a new content management systems (CMS) arrives on the scene.
-Furthermore, they can be very similar they all have their benefits and generally end user functionality is pretty good.
+Furthermore, they can be very similar they all have their benefits and generally end-user functionality is pretty good.

-One of the most important factors with any CMS, is firstly, the support it has behind it and secondly the quality of the coding behind it, including the front end user interface and the back-end webmaster registered user interface.
+One of the most important factors with any CMS, is first, the support it has behind it and secondly the quality of the coding behind it, including the front end user interface and the back-end webmaster registered user interface.

 The best content management systems (CMS) around – maybe.